OSINT

 Economic

 When money stops moving normally.
 Currencies collapse, sanctions bite, markets crash, fuel prices spike.
-Economic shocks don't just affect portfolios — they empty shelves, close factories, and sometimes topple governments.
 The domino effects matter as much as the trigger.

 add_a_photo Report What You See

-Submit a report with a description, location, severity level, and optional photo evidence.
-Reports are placed on the map alongside verified intelligence events — clearly marked as community-sourced.
+Submit a report with a description, location, severity, and optional photo or video evidence.
+Reports appear on the map alongside verified intelligence events — clearly marked as community-sourced.

 how_to_vote Community Verification

 Other users can confirm, dispute, or mark a report as uncertain.
-Each response feeds into a credibility score that shows how reliable the report is — the more independent confirmations, the higher the confidence.
+Each response feeds into a credibility score.
+The more independent confirmations, the higher the confidence.

 visibility_off Anonymous Submission

 Your identity is never attached to a report publicly.
-Other users see the content, severity, and confirmation count — not who submitted it.
-Reports can also be submitted anonymously via our dark web mirror without any account at all.
+Tips can also be submitted anonymously via our dark web mirror — no account, no login, no trail.